 The kicker, however, is Microsoft’s policy for future Xbox exclusives.
 All first-party Xbox games going forward will be included with an Xbox Game Pass subscription at no extra charge on launch day.
 Sea of Thieves is available as are big-name games like Crackdown 3 and State of Decay 2.

-Google took a leap into the game streaming business with Project Stream, a service currently undergoing a closed beta test into early 2019.
+Google took a leap into the game streaming business with Project Stream, a service that underwent a closed beta from late 2018 to early 2019.
 At this time, pricing information has not been revealed, with Google allowing a small number of applicants into the service to test it for several months ahead of its official launch.

-You don’t need to download any extra software to run Project Stream.
+Project Stream does not require special software to download.
 Instead, all you have to do is go to the service’s site through Google Chrome on your computer, sign into the account that has been given access, and begin playing.
-Right now, the only game available is Ubisoft’s Assassin’s Creed Odyssey, which supports traditional controllers and mouse-and-keyboard setups right in Chrome.
+The only game available during the test was Ubisoft’s Assassin’s Creed Odyssey, which supported traditional controllers and mouse-and-keyboard setups right in Chrome.

-Project Stream suggests at least 25 Mbps download speed, and we didn’t encounter any hitches or lag during our time playing Assassin’s Creed Odyssey.
+Project Stream suggests you have at least a 25 Mbps download speed, and we didn’t encounter any hitches or lag during our time playing Assassin’s Creed Odyssey.
 That being said, the visual quality isn’t quite as sharp as if the game were running natively on your machine, but that’s a small price to pay for being able to play it on practically anything, all while your save data is stored in the cloud.
 With a larger number of games to choose from, Project Stream could become a formidable rival to traditional PC gaming.
+It’s unclear if or when the final version will be launching.

 - Nvidia says you can supercharge GeForce Now game streaming with these routers